toptensoftware/tapetool/readme.md

 * Byte data is rendered as `0xHH` where HH is the hex value of the byte.
 * An input text file can contained mixed cyclekind, bit and byte data.

+## Commands

+The first command line argument specifies the type of command to execute:

+### wavestats

+Dumps various statistics about wave data including amplitude ranges, estimated long and short cycle lengths etc...

+### filter

+Renders a new wave file from an input wave file, applying the --smooth, --dcoffset and --amplify manipulations

+This can be used to apply multiple smoothing passes for example.

+### join

+Joins two wave files together - they must have the same sample rate and bit depth.

+### delete

+Deletes a section of a wave file.

+### samples

+Dumps the raw samples of a wave file (can't be used with text input data).
+If `from` is specified dumps sample starting at that sample number.
+Use --samplecount to specify how many samples to dump.

+The output of this processing kind can't be re-read by tapetool

+### cycles

+Dumps the length (in samples) of each cycle in a wave file.

+The output of this processing kind can't be re-read by tapetool

+### cyclekinds

+Dumps an input file as cycle kinds - short, long, ambiguous etc...

+### bits

+Dumps an input file as a series of `1` and `0` bits.

+### bytes

+Dumps the raw bytes of an input file, without checking headers, blocks, checksums

+### blocks

+Dumps the input file as a series of data blocks and computes and checks the checksum byte of each block.
+A full dump from the command wihtout errors indicates a successful load.

 ## Comamnd Line Arguments

+The available command line arguments depend on the selected command.
+For more information on availability of an option on a command use `tapetool COMMAND --help`

 ### --trs80